Skip to content

 In this way, quite ironically, she and Bernie are actually talking about making America great again too.

 They think the problem is corporate greed, Malignant Capitalism, wealth inequality, and all the boogeymen of the left.
-Trump’s version of this is even more based in fantasy, becuase it’s about bringing human manufacturing jobs back to prominence, and back to America.
+Trump’s version of this is even more based in fantasy, because it’s about bringing human manufacturing jobs back to prominence, and back to America.

 They have different ways of getting there, but both are making the critical error of not realizing that something fundamental has changed between 20-60 years ago and today.